feamster/COS461-Public/assignments/assignment1/README.md

 ### Submission and grading
-Submit the assignment by uploading your modified client and server files to CS DropBox here: <>.
+Submit the assignment by uploading your modified client and server files to CS DropBox here: [Assignment 1 - Socket Programming](https://dropbox.cs.princeton.edu/COS461_S2018/Assignment_1_-_Socket_Programming).

 We will grade your assignments by running the `test_client_server.sh` script and additional tests with large messages, multiple simultaneous clients, etc. Double check the specifications above and perform your own tests before submitting.